 With respect to the work before us in the coming weeks, we hope that the Sixth Committee will be able to reach a consensus on a subtopic for next year.
 We think that the past practice of selecting subtopics can lead to more focused and productive debates on the rule of law in this forum.
 Finally, let me say that when we gather here in the Sixth Committee, we do so on the basis of an implicit understanding.
 That at its best, legal discourse is a substitute for more dangerous ways to approach problems.

 In our view, that same understanding is fundamental to preserving the rule of law.
-If the rule of law is protected, then the rules-based international legal order is also protected, and we will be better enabled, together, to address the challenges before us.
+If the rule of law is protected, then the rules-based international legal order is also protected, and we will be better able to collectively address the pressing global challenges before us.